Snowflake-Labs/sfquickstarts/README.md

   1. Terminate the running server with `ctrl C` and navigate to the `sfguides` source directory `cd sfguides/src`
      - In this directory, you will see all existing guides and their markdown files.
   2. Generate a new guide from the guide template `npm run template <GUIDE_NAME>`
-      - Don't use spaces in the name of your guide, instead use underscores.
+      - Don't use spaces in the name of your guide, instead use hyphens.
-  3. Navigate to the newly generated guide (`cd sfguides/src/<GUIDE_NAME>`) and edit your guide in a tool like VS Code.
+  3. Navigate to the newly generated guide (`cd sfguides/src/<GUIDE-NAME>`) and edit your guide in a tool like VS Code.
   4. Run the website again `npm run serve`
   5. As you edit and save changes, your changes will automatically load in the browser.